apehex/ctf/hackthebox/crypto/lost-modulus-again/README.md

 G, x, y = xgcd(M3 ** 3 - C3, M4 ** 3 - C4)
 ```

-The equation above only guarantes that N divides this GCD, but the coefficient
-`k1` and `k2` could have a common factor.
+The equation above only guarantes that N divides this GCD, but the coefficient `k1` and `k2` could have a common factor.

-To check,
+To check:

 ```python
 # 2046.7055097450218